mhd-abd1/mhd-abd1/README.md

 - strengthening computer science fundamentals
 - learning cybersecurity concepts and secure system design
 - exploring AI and machine learning
-- building practical projects for learning and experimentation
+- building small practical projects for learning

 I like approaching technology by understanding both how systems are built and how they can be secured.